How Can I Become a Better Singer? | The Ultimate Guide to Singing

 How to improve my singing

-Besides keeping you alive, breathing plays a major factor in the quality of your singing.
+Besides keeping you alive, proper breath control plays a major factor in the quality of your singing.

 When you breathe in to sing, you want to inhale from your diaphragm rather than your chest.
-While this may seem like a simple step, it actually takes time to master, which is okay.
+While this may seem like a simple step, it actually takes regular practice and time to master, which is okay.

-A practice tip is to hold your hand over your stomach and breathe in through your nose.
+A practice tip is to hold your hand over your stomach and take deep breaths in through your nose.
 As you slowly inhale and exhale, you should feel your stomach expanding rather than your chest.

 Controlling the Larynx